Australian Medtech Manufacturing Centre (AMMC)

 - The Cell and Gene Catalyst is a joint venture between national peak industry bodies AusBiotech and Medicines Australia to advance the regenerative medicines industry in Australia.

-- AusBiotech is developing a ‘blueprint’ report that will identify opportunities to grow manufacturing of cell and gene therapies.
-It will provide specific recommendations on workforce skills development; collaboration across the value chain; opportunities for long-term investment; and positioning Australian manufacturing capability in global markets.
+- AusBiotech has developed a ‘blueprint’ report that will identify opportunities to grow manufacturing of cell and gene therapies.
+It provides specific recommendations on workforce skills development; collaboration across the value chain; opportunities for long-term investment; and positioning Australian manufacturing capability in global markets.
+A copy of the report can be accessed through AusBiotech’s website using the link above.

 Medtech Manufacturing Capability Program